As children, there was nothing as fun and exciting as unwrapping a new toy on Christmas morning.

 Professional Painters help ensure structures are the desired color and apply protective coatings to help prevent deterioration.
 Some specialized painters can even work on the preservation of historic buildings.

 Meanwhile, Welding is the ultimate evolution of Elmer’s glue!
 Instead of squeezing paste out of a white bottle, welders use heat and pressure to fuse materials like steel together.
 We don’t recommend using a torch to stick on googly eyes, though.

 Nothing beats the joy of grabbing the joysticks and playing some video games.
 Whether you’re moving a character, driving a car or flying a fighter jet, the feeling of control that holding a controller brings is unmatched.

 The controls used in the operation of cranes are in many ways similar to how you would play on PlayStation, Xbox or arcade games.
 In fact, more and more video game-like technology, such as simulators, are being used to train construction students for their careers.
 There are many advantages to doing some training through simulators, especially given the size and expense of cranes and the area required for using them.

 The toys we played with as a kid can reveal a lot about our developing personalities and interests.
 In turn, the toys we have can affect how those personalities and interests develop.

 While you were busy having fun, the toys and games you grew up with may have unknowingly been preparing you for an in-demand and lucrative career.

 Interested in learning more about potential careers?
-Check out our craft trading cards.
+Check out our construction career pages.